-Trump's Statement On Aretha Franklin Sends "Warmest Best Wishes" To Her Family
+Trump Paid Tribute To Aretha Franklin And Sent "Warmest Best Wishes" To Her Family

 Famously known as the "Queen of Soul," Aretha Franklin died on Thursday at 76 years old.
 Tributes to the renowned singer immediately began pouring in from all over the world, including from political leaders like the Obamas, the Clintons, and Donald Trump.
 In comments made to reporters on Thursday, Trump honored Aretha Franklin's legacy by sending the "warmest best wishes" to her family — and by suggesting that she had worked for him in the past, though he did not clarify in what capacity.
 Bustle has reached out to the White House for comment.